rscheiwe/jacoto-frontend/README.md

 # Jacoto

 [Jacoto](http://jacoto.herokuapp.com) is an online-course search engine and syllabus creator, featuring over 20K courses.
-Currently, a personalized recommendation engine utilizing Python and NumPy is underway to streamline UX.
+Currently, a personalized recommendation engine utilizing Python and NumPy is underway to streamline UX, and the site as a whole is being made responsive for PWA purposes and mobile development.

 The API may be found [here](https://github.com/rscheiwe/jacoto-api) as a Rails API.